stewyb314/trc/docs/Design.md

 Authentication and Authorization takes place in three steps:

 1. Verify the client certificate is signed by the trusted CA.  This step is handled by gRPC library
 2. Verify the client certificate is known to the server.
 This is determined by checking the "client-certs" entry in the auth-config file passed into the server at startup.
-Each cert is loaded into memory and the public key from the request is comapred to the public key of the certificates.
+Each cert is loaded into memory and the public key from the request is compared to the public key of the certificates.
 If a match is found, this step passes.
 3. For `status`, `stop` and `output` sub-commands, verify the client which started the command is same client attempting to access the command (ie user 1 starts the command, user 2 doesn't have permissions to status the command)

 More details in [Authentication Service](#Authentication Service)